By Paul Bolden, Commander of the 9th Coast Guard District, Central Region, Division 16

 6) Examine the condition of your lines.
 They don’t last forever.

-7) Check your fenders for proper inflation as they may have lost some air from being stored over the Winter.
+7) Check your fenders for proper inflation as they may lose some air from being stored over the Winter.

 8) Do a hull check for cracks, delamination or badly faded bottom paint.